 "I can't recruit fellows anymore."
-Although it does strike us that the glory days of fellowship recruiting may have waned somewhat, the better question is, Why?
+Although it does strike us that the glory days of fellowship recruiting may have waned somewhat, the better question is, why?
 One reason usually given is the pharmacist shortage, resulting in a highly competitive marketplace, high salaries, and multiple opportunities for new pharmacy graduates.
 This is mostly bunk.
-If significant, then one would have to explain why 20% to 30% of new graduates from many colleges of pharmacy decide to do a PGY1 residency and why the number of residents and residencies continues to grow rather impressively.
-The answer is simple: That's where the role models are.
-Research (e.g., tenure track) clinical pharmacy faculties typically do not practice; hence, few oversee many, if any, clerkship students or residents.
+If significant, then one would have to explain why 20-30% of new graduates from many colleges of pharmacy decide to do a PGY1 residency and why the number of residents and residencies continues to grow rather impressively.
+The answer is simple: that's where the role models are.
+Tenure-track research clinical pharmacy individuals typically do not practice; hence, few oversee many, if any, clerkship students or residents.
 They sometimes lecture, but only a little.
-Tenure-track Pharm.D.s are rapidly becoming non-clinical practice role models for pharmacy students.
-Non-research clinical faculty members interact with pharmacy students earlier because of the new accreditation standards, have them the entire P-4 year, maintain practices, and carry much of the lecture load in many colleges.
+Tenure-track Pharm.D. faculty are rapidly becoming non-clinical practice role models for pharmacy students.
+Nonresearch clinical faculty members interact with pharmacy students earlier because of the new accreditation standards, have students the entire 4th year of pharmacy school, maintain practices, and carry much of the lecture load in many colleges.
 They are the actual role models, and students appropriately follow their lead to pursue residency training, despite the lure of financial reward in entering the workforce immediately after graduation.
 Students and residents would once again return to pursue fellowship training if the role models were in place.
-With proper and visible role models, it is our contention that it would be much easier to recruit Pharm.D.s into fellowships than into Ph.D. programs.
-Because it is rarely articulated that the probability of annually earning seven figures is greater in a clinical pharmacy research career than in traditional practice, the six-figure salary for a 40-hour week looks more financially attractive as well.
+With proper and visible role models, it is our contention that it would be much easier to recruit Pharm.D. graduates into fellowships than into Ph.D. programs.
+Because it is rarely articulated that the probability of annually earning a seven-figure salary is greater in a clinical pharmacy research career than in traditional practice, the six-figure salary for a 40-hour week looks more financially attractive as well.